MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-table.md

 * **Tools** includes links to **Undo** the running the relevant .drop commands.

 > [!NOTE]
-> You might lose data when you use .drop commands.
-Use them carefully. <br>
+> You might lose data when you use .drop commands.<br>
 > The drop commands in this workflow will only revert the changes that were made by the create table process (new table and schema mapping).
-Nothing else will be dropped.

 ## Next steps